GokulVSD/ViVeC/README.md

 for accepting the image ID.
 The outputs for this task are visualized within the notebook.

-Please note that the system will not accept an image ID that corresponds to an image that does not have RGB channels, and will keep prompting you to provide a different image ID which does have RGB channels.
+Please note that the system will attempt to convert any non RGB image to RGB.